Inference for the mode of a log-concave density: Introduction and overview: inference for the mode

+where $W$ is two-sided Brownian motion on $\RR$ and $g_0 (t) \equiv - 12 t^2$.
+The process $H_2$ and its concave second derivative $H_2^{(2)}$ first appeared in \cite{MR1891741,MR1891742} in the study of other nonparametric estimation problems involving convex or concave functions; see also \cite{BRW2007LCasymp}.

-where $W$ is two-sided Brownian motion on $\RR$.
-The limit distribution (\ref{LimitDistribMLEofMode}) gives useful information about the behavior of $M(\widehat{f}_n)$, but it is somewhat difficult to use for inference because of the constant $( (4!)^2 f_0 (m_0) / f_0^{\prime \prime} (m_0)^2 )^{1/5}$ which involves the unknown density through $f_0^{\prime\prime} (m_0)$.
+The limit distribution (\ref{LimitDistribMLEofMode}) gives useful information about the behavior of $M(\widehat{f}_n)$, but it is somewhat difficult to use for inference because of the constant \\ $( (4!)^2 f_0 (m_0) / f_0^{(2)} (m_0)^2 )^{1/5}$ which involves the unknown density through the second derivative $f_0^{(2)} (m_0)$.
 This can be estimated via smoothing methods, but because we wish to avoid the consequent problem of choosing bandwidths or other tuning parameters, we take a different approach to inference here.

 Instead, we first consider the following testing problem: test

 where $m \in \RR$ is fixed.
 To construct a likelihood ratio test of $H$ versus $K$ we first need to construct both the unconstrained MLE's $\widehat{f}_n$ and the mode-constrained MLE's $\widehat{f}_n^0$.
 The unconstrained MLE's $\widehat{f}_n$ are available from the results of \cite{MR2459192}, \cite{RufibachThesis}, and \cite{DR2009LC} cited above.
 Corresponding results concerning the existence and properties of the mode-constrained MLE's $\widehat{f}_n^0$ are given in the companion paper \cite{Doss-Wellner:2016ModeConstrained}.
 Global convergence rates for both estimators are given in \cite{DossWellner:2016a}.
 Once both the unconstrained estimators $\widehat{f}_n$ and the constrained estimators $\widehat{f}_n^0$ are available, then we can consider the natural likelihood ratio test of $H$ versus $K$: reject the null hypothesis $H$ if